How to Get a Mineral Water Trading License in Dubai

 Dubai South Business Hub Free Zone permits 100 per cent foreign ownership, meaning international investors do not require a local UAE sponsor or partner to establish their company.
 There is no personal income tax, and corporate tax obligations are governed by the UAE's federal framework, which offers a competitive environment for trading businesses.

-Estimated setup costs for a mineral water trading licence at Dubai South typically range from AED 12,000 to AED 20,000.
+Estimated setup costs for a mineral water trading license at Dubai South typically range from AED 12,000 to AED 20,000.
 The final cost depends on the package selected, the number of employment visas required, and whether the applicant opts for a flexi-desk arrangement or a dedicated office space.
 Flexi-desk and virtual office packages are available and significantly reduce overhead for businesses that do not require a permanent physical presence.

 Select the business activity (4722.99 - Mineral Water and Bottled Water Trading)